ASM Hydrasynth Keyboard

 The Hydrasynth is an eight-voice synthesizer with three oscillators per voice.
 Oscillators 1 and 2 can operate in "WaveScan" mode or single mode; oscillator 3 is always in single mode.
 In "Single" mode, the oscillator can be set to any of the 219 predefined waveforms of the Hydrasynth.
 It is not possible to add your own waveforms, neither by USB nor by SD card reader.
 The first five waveforms are simple and classic "analog" waveforms: sine, triangle, sawtooth up, sawtooth down, square.
 The other waves are more or less complex samples.
 This can be seen on the screen of the "Main Systems" section in Oscilloscope mode.
 They are organized in small groups of similar shapes, with more or less evocative names: Pulse, Horizon, Synclav, Vokz, Flux, Resyn, Harmon, etc. The "WaveScan" mode allows you to select up to eight waveforms from the list of 219 shapes.
 The WaveScan smoothly morphs (crossfades) between the selected waveforms.
 WaveScan gradually transforms the generated waveform between the positions in the wave list, using an LFO or other source via the modulation matrix.
 This produces progressive timbres like the Prophet VS, Ensoniq VFX or Korg Wavestation.

 Oscillators 1 and 2 can each use two mutators (MUTANT).
 Mutants are processes that allow modifications, transformations, of the shape of the audio signal.
 Depending on the selected mode, the output of one of the mutants in a pair can be fed into the next Mutant and/or any other Mutant, including itself.
 In some modes, Mutants are dedicated to the oscillators with which they are paired.
 Each Mutant allows to choose among 8 processes: FM-Lin (FM with 2 operators), Wavestack (5 audio copies), Hard Sync (synchronization on one of the 3 oscillos), PW-Orig (pulse width modulation), PW-Squeez (softer PWM), PW-ASM (PWM on 8 sections of the wave), Harmonic (accentuated harmonics), PhazDiff (summing phase shifter).
 Each Mutant process brings its color to the outgoing timbre.
-The screen of the "Main Systems" section in Oscilloscope mode allows to "see" the modification of the wave.
+The screen of the "Main Systems" section in Oscilloscope mode allows me to "see" the modification of the wave, and my ears to hear it.

 The Ring-Noise module contains two additional sound sources that can be mixed with the oscillators to produce even more diversified sounds.
 Ring Modulation (Ring Mod or RM) takes two audio signals and generates a sound based on the sum and difference of their frequency content.
 Depending on the source, the result can be pure sinusoid-like, or it can be electric, "trash", or even erratic.
 The noise generator produces random and simultaneous frequencies over a wide range.
 The different colors represent specific frequency ranges, spectral power density (white, pink, brown, red, blue, purple, gray noise).